TheHellSite/archlinux_lxc/jellyfin/README.md

 # Jellyfin VA-API hardware accelerated video transcoding (run as root user)

-The guide below should work for all GPUs listed here: https://docs.mesa3d.org/systems.html
+The guide below should work for all GPUs listed here: https://docs.mesa3d.org/systems.html Please note that 'pacman' is the package manager in Arch Linux, if you are using another distro as your LXC base system, f.e.
+Debian, you will have to use the respective package manager to install the below dependencies.

 ### 1. Follow this tutorial to passthrough the render device to the LXC.
 https://github.com/TheHellSite/proxmox_tutorials/tree/main/lxc_gpu_passthrough